katzenpost/playground/README.rst

 Playground release
 ==================

-**Katzenpost is still pre-alpha.
-DO NOT DEPEND ON IT FOR STRONG SECURITY OR ANONYMITY.**
+**Katzenpost is still alpha.
+DO NOT DEPEND ON IT FOR STRONG SECURITY OR ANONYMITY.
+This playground does not provide any anonymity whatsoever.**

 This release of the Katzenpost mailproxy is to be used with our public test mix network.
-Furthermore you should expect us to remove this free service when our testing period is over at some arbitrary time in the future.
+Furthermore you should expect us to remove this demo service when our testing period is over at some arbitrary time in the future.

+Please consult the Katzenpost Handbook for more information: https://katzenpost.mixnetworks.org/docs/handbook/

 0. Install the latest github release of this software (versions v0.0.2 or later) that is suitable to your operating system and hardware architecture, found here: